I’ve heard many people talk about how hard growing tomatoes is.

 You can use the grow light while you are growing out your seedlings.
 Leave it on for 12 to 16 hours each day.

 You can use a cheap timer to make sure your lights turn on and off at a consistent time each day.
-These are similar to the ones we’ve used.

 Use a fan to help your tomato seedlings develop stronger stems.
 The breeze a fan uses will mimic the wind your plants would experience if they were growing outside.